Mohd-Adeen/JobPortal/README.md

 > **Abstract** : JobPortal is an innovative web application aimed at connecting job seekers and hirers seamlessly.
 Built using Django, HTML, CSS, and JavaScript with AJAX, it offers a user-friendly interface.
 The platform operates on a two-user model - job seekers and hirers.
 Hirers can post job applications upon completing their profiles to 100%, stored in an SQLite3 database.
 Job seekers with 100% completed profiles can view and apply for these listings.
 Notably, JobPortal facilitates real-time communication, instantly notifying hirers of applications and job seekers of responses.
 The platform also features filters, a search bar, and an advanced recommendation algorithm to enhance the job-seeking experience.
 In essence, JobHub is a dynamic Django project that leverages modern web technologies to simplify job search and hiring, fostering connections, real-time notifications, and intelligent job recommendations.

 ### Project Members
-1. NAIK MOIN MOHAMMED  [ Team Leader ]
+1. MOHAMMED ADEEN ANSARI [Team Leader]
 2. SHAIKH RAFAT MUSKAN MOHD KAMREALAM
 3. PATEL SAQUIB MANSOOR
-4. ANSARI MOHAMMED ADEEN
+4. NAIK MOIN MOHAMMED

 ### Project Guides
 1. PROF. RAMYA KANAGARAJ   [ Primary Guide ]